 Five Steps to Short-Term Vacation Rental Investing

-Airbnb, VRBO, HomeAway, and now to a lesser extent, TripAdvisor, have opened up an amazing way to make more money with a rental than the traditional way.
-I have a video called, "Three Ways to Turn a House into a Cash Flowing Machine", where I introduced the concept of being able to produce more profits with the same house by converting it into a short-term rental vacation rental.
+Airbnb, VRBO, HomeAway, and now to a lesser extent, TripAdvisor, have opened up an amazing way to make more money with a rental.
+I have a video called, "Three Ways to Turn a House into a Cash Flowing Machine", where I introduced the concept of producing more profits with a house by converting it into a short-term vacation rental.

-You don't necessarily have to be in some far off Caribbean island or some ski resort to make this concept work, it can work in a lot of places because in a way it’s competing against hotels and motels.
-More and more travelers are travelling as a family and they want to have more space when they go on vacation.
-Now, thanks to technology, we can put this altogether and put it directly into your hands instead of using some local property manager.
+In order for this concept to work, you don't necessarily have to be in some far off Caribbean island or a ski resort.
+Short-term vacation rentals can be successful in many locations because they are competing against the local hotels and motels.
+More and more travelers are travelling as a family and want more space when on vacation.
+Now, thanks to technology, we can put this altogether and put it directly into your hands instead of using a local property manager.

 1. Do Your Research

-In order to make sure your vacation rental will be profitable, you need to look into what other vacation rentals in the area are going for.
+Market Research: To ensure your vacation rental will be profitable, you need to look into other vacation rentals in the area.
 Check out your competitors on HomeAway.com and AirBnb to see what their nightly rates are and then look at their calendar to see how booked up they are.
-You might even consider calling a local property manager.
+You might even consider calling a local property manager for more information.

-You can use a booking agent to look into some of your competitions profit statistics..
+Profit vs Cost Research: You can use a booking agent to research some of your competitions profit statistics.
 Look at what they're bringing in, and most importantly their gross revenue.
 Gross Revenue is the actual rental money that could go to you as the owner.

-What type of property is going to give you the most beds at the least amount of cost, but also has the amenities?
-If you're in the Smokey Mountains it's going to need a view, be easily accessible by car, and maybe even be a log cabin not just some stick built home.
-If you're near the water you want to be close to the beach, but you don't necessarily have to be waterfront.
-Waterfront properties typically cost more but they don't generate nearly as much revenue to compensate for the cost of purchase.
-You want to be close enough to where it's not a long bike ride or a really long car ride to get to the ocean.
+What type of property is going to give you the most beds, at the least amount of cost, but also has amenities?
+If you're in the Smoky Mountains it's going to need a view, be easily accessible by car, and preferably be a log cabin.
+If you're near the water you will want to be close to the beach, but you don't necessarily have to be waterfront.
+Waterfront properties typically cost more but they don't generate nearly enough revenue to compensate for the additional cost of purchase.
+It is best to be close enough to where it's not a long bike ride or a really long car ride to the ocean.

-Try to figure out what those amenities are by going back to study what your competition is and what they putting in their ads.
-Really study what they're offering to figure out and pick up on ideas on what those amenities need to be.
+The best way to figure out what amenities your property needs is by studying what your competition has and what they are putting into their listings.
+Really research what they're offering to pick up on ideas on what amenities you should provide.

 The "Wow Factor" is the reason why people love your property and want to take a vacation there.
-For instance, the Smokey Mountains, it’s got a great view or if you're just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.
+For instance, the Smoky Mountains has a great view or if you're just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.

 3. Renovate and Furnish

-This is by far the biggest separator from going to a normal, traditional investing arrangement versus short-term rentals or vacation rentals.
-You're going to have to pay to get it furnished, and this can be $10,000, $15,000, $20,000.
-This is definitely more difficult for those that are cash challenged because you can't typically borrow money on furnishing unless you get a credit card with high interest rates.
+This is by far the biggest difference between a normal, traditional investing arrangement versus a short-term vacation rental.
+You're going to have to pay to get it furnished, and this can be $10,000, $15,000, or even $20,000.
+This will be more difficult for those that are cash challenged because you can't typically borrow money on furnishings unless you get a credit card with high interest rates.

 If you look at the math and the property is going to be very profitable then the furnishings are negligible.
-In fact, many of the deals that I do I can pay off the furnishings, in half a year.
+I typically pay off the entire cost of all the furnishings for my properties in half a year or less.

-Make it wonderful, make it a home and it will have a huge impact on your star ratings which makes a big deal over time, but also it makes a huge impact on the ability to get these people to come back.
-Ideally, you will start building a brand where people want to stay in your properties because they're wonderful and have all of the little things that most competitors don't have.
+Make your vacation rental wonderful; make it a home and it will have a huge impact on your star ratings which makes a big deal over time.
+This will also have a huge impact on the ability to get the vacationers to come back.
+Ideally, you will start building a brand where people want to stay in your properties because they're amazing and have all of the little things that most competitors don't.

 4. Booking Agents

-Perhaps the biggest one out there is evolvevacationrental.com.
-This group is wonderful because they dont just pick up the phones, they also going to manage your listings.
-If you don't know how to set up an Airbnb or a VRBO or a HomeAway listing account very well then you're going to be in trouble because that's where all the bookings come from so you got to make that look good.
-These people have already figured that out and they'll manage it for you.
+One of the biggest booking agent companies out there is Evolve Vacation Rental Network.
+This group is wonderful because they don't just pick up the phones, they also manage your listings.
+If you don't know how to set up an Airbnb, VRBO, or HomeAway listing account very well then you're going to be in trouble because that's where all the bookings come from.
+These people have already figured them all out and they'll manage it for you.

-This is above and beyond the normal bookkeeping of a property management system.
-You now have to deal with what’s called “occupancy taxes".
+Short term vacation rentals require more robust bookkeeping above and beyond a typical property management system because of "occupancy taxes".
 This is what hotels and motels have been dealing with as long as it's been in place.
 12.5% to 13% is normal.
 This gets paid above and beyond what you get paid.
-You can charge this to the guest so it's not going to be an expense to you, but you do have to pay the government what you collect.
+You can charge this to the guest so it's not going to be an expense to you, but you do have to pay the government on what you collect.

-There's a service called my lodge tax that I just heard about that will do this bookkeeping for you.
-I already have a bookkeeper in place doing all this.
-One of the most frustrating things about setting up occupancy tax is setting up the licenses, and getting all these things in place, these different government organizations tax to get this done, this could take awhile.
-One of my property took over a day to get all of this done, we’re talking like 10 hours to get it setup just so I could pay the government.
-Mylodgetax.com supposedly will do this for you.
+There's a service called My Lodge Tax that will do your bookkeeping for you.
+One of the most frustrating things about setting up occupancy taxes is the amount of time it takes to set up the licenses and get everything in place.
+One of my properties took over 10 hours to get set up just so I could pay the government.
+Mylodgetax.com will do this for you.
 I haven't used them but they're recommended by HomeAway so they might be pretty good.

-This obviously is a little bit more complicated than the normal, traditional rental, but it can make more money and there are a couple of other benefits I want to share with you real quick before we wrap up.
-Number one is that you don't have to evict anyone because they are travelers, they're coming in, they're coming out.
-It’s fantastic.
+A short term vacation rental is obviously more complicated than a normal, traditional rental, but it can make way more money.
+Another benefit is that you don't have to evict anyone because they are travelers, they're checking in and then they're leaving a few days later.
 Evictions are non-existent.
 In the world of normal, traditional rentals, evictions are very common and it's frustrating because the laws are setup mostly to protect tenants, so landlords typically get screwed.
+Yet another benefit is that you get your money upfront, so you're not chasing tenants for rent.
+They're paying you a portion of the rental fee up to a year in advance, so you always get your rental money.

-The next thing is you get your money upfront, you're not chasing tenants for rents.
-They're paying you sometimes upwards of a year in advance, you’re always getting your rental money.
-I love this form of investing, but you do have to pick through right properties that are in the sweet spot and you have to have done your research right.
 All these things have to be in place.
-When you do that, this can be a magical formula.
+When you do that, this can be a magical real estate investment formula.
 You can make a lot more money for the same property you currently have that you might be doing a traditional rental on.